decarv/gsoc24/README.md

 Measuring resource utilization will enable the identification of bottlenecks and places where pgagroal can benefit from optimizations while allowing for the measurement of potential optimizations implementations.

-The measurements made propose diving deeper into improvements that could be made to the simple ev implementation of the previous phase.
+The measurements made propose diving deeper into improvements that could be made to the simple event loop implementation of the previous phase.
 Here I intend to investigate the potential necessary changes in the structure of the main code, considering other optimizations (e.g., reducing system calls, investigating new features introduced in `io_uring_sqe` fields, kernel-side polling, cache performance, memory layout, vectorization).

 ### 2.1.
 Phase 1 Details